chrisblue1907/vlan-segmented-network-design/README.md

 - VLAN 60 – NDI
 - VLAN 100 – WiFi

-This segmentation ensures that high-bandwidth and latency-sensitive systems do not interfere with each other.
+This segmentation makes sure that high-bandwidth and latency-sensitive systems do not interfere with each other.

 ---

 ## Step 2: Creating VLAN Networks in UniFi

-VLANs were created in the UniFi controller with their own subnets and DHCP scopes.
+VLANs were created in the UniFi controller, each with its own subnet and DHCP scope.

 [VLAN Configuration]<img width="1337" height="583" alt="Screenshot 2026-03-20 at 10 26 28 AM" src="https://github.com/user-attachments/assets/394aaf7d-09a4-4a93-a534-a807ee97534f" />